BurningSegway/P3-Project-Group/packages/README.md

   kinematics_config:="${HOME}/my_robot_calibration.yaml"
 ```

-Where you enter the robots IP adress and the path to the extrated robot calibration.
+Where you enter the robots IP adress and the path to the extracted robot calibration.

-Then in the program on the UR pendant created earlier with only the ExterControl node in, press run, and the terminal should say it is connected.
+Then in the program on the UR pendant created earlier with only the ExternalControl node in, press run, and the terminal should say it is connected.

 In a new terminal enter: